YouDevIt/HyperFable/README.md

 **"The_Library.html"** / 1.4 / 2021-10-02

 This is a complete game in a single file as it entered the *IFcomp 2021*.
+If you need help to solve the puzzles, consult the *"walkthrough.txt"*

 It contains all the following files (also separated in the repository):